List of Arsenal F.C. managers: 2018–present: Post-Wenger era

 After conducting an overhaul in the club's operating model to coincide with Wenger's departure, Spaniard Unai Emery was named as the club's new head coach on 23 May 2018.
 He became the club's first ever 'head coach' and second manager from outside the United Kingdom.
 In Emery's first season, Arsenal finished fifth in the Premier League and as runner-up in the Europa League.
 On 29 November 2019, with Arsenal sitting in eighth place in the league, Emery was dismissed as manager and former player and assistant first team coach Freddie Ljungberg was appointed as interim head coach.

 In December 2019, Arsenal appointed former club captain Mikel Arteta as the new head coach.
 In a season heavily impacted by the COVID-19 pandemic, Arsenal finished the league season in eighth, their lowest finish since 1994–95, but beat Chelsea 2–1 to earn a record-extending 14th FA Cup win.
 After the season, Arteta's title was changed from head coach to manager and then in August went on to win the 2020 Community Shield against league champions Liverpool.
 Arsenal finished the 2020-21 season in eighth place once again and did not win a cup competition and therefore not qualifying for a European competition for the first time in 26 years.

 Arteta guided Arsenal to a fifth place Premier league finish in the 2021–22 campaign; having looked likely to finish in the top four, and hence qualify for the Champions League for the first time in six seasons, until the final three games where they were overtaken by rivals Tottenham.
-The whole season was documented in the Amazon Prime Video series All or Nothing: Arsenal, which allowed viewers to see candidly Mikel Arteta's management style and tactics.
+The whole season was documented in the Amazon Prime Video series All or Nothing: Arsenal, which allowed viewers to see candidly Arteta management style and tactics.

-In the 2022–23 season, Arteta led Arsenal to a second place finish in the league, the club's highest since the 2016 season, qualifying for a place in the following season's UEFA Champions League for the first time in seven years.
+In the 2022–23 season, Arsenal finished second in the Premier League, their highest league finish since 2016, and qualified for the UEFA Champions League for the first time in seven years.
+The club repeated this feat in the 2023–24 and 2024–25 seasons, securing three consecutive second-place finishes.
+Arteta led Arsenal to a first place finish in the league after a consistent second place finishes in the last 3 seasons, winning the premier league for the first time in 22 years.